kryztan/text-portraits-react/README.md

-## Text Portraits
+# Text Portraits

-My Text Portraits app rewritten in React.
+Text Portraits app rewritten in React.
 Generate text portraits by uploading an image and inputting your text.

 ## Getting Started with Create React App